Edward M. Burke

-Edward Michael Burke (born December 29, 1943) is an American politician who is the alderman of Chicago's 14th ward.
-A member of the Democratic Party, he was first elected to the Chicago City Council in 1969, and represents part of the city's Southwest Side.
-Chair of Council's Committee on Finance, Burke has been called Chicago's "most powerful alderman" by the Chicago Sun-Times.
+Edward Michael Burke (born December 29, 1943) is an American politician who served as the alderman of Chicago's 14th ward from 1969 to 2023.
+A member of the Democratic Party, he was first elected to the Chicago City Council in 1969, and represented part of the city's Southwest Side.
+While the chair of the Council's Committee on Finance, Burke had been called Chicago's "most powerful alderman" by the Chicago Sun-Times.
 Burke was named one of the "100 Most Powerful Chicagoans" by Chicago Magazine, describing him as "[o]ne of the last of the old-school Chicago Machine pols."

 Burke is the longest-serving alderman in Chicago history.
-He was a leader of the "Vrdolyak 29" during the first term of Mayor Harold Washington, the "Council Wars" era.
+Despite gaining prominence in Chicago politics, Burke was known to clash with the "old guard" of Mayor Richard J. Daley and often aligned with fellow Councilman Ed Vrdolyak.
+Along with Vrdolyak, he was a leader of the "Vrdolyak 29" during the first term of Mayor Harold Washington, the "Council Wars" era.
 Burke and his staff were the subjects of federal and local investigations, and members of his staff were the targets of indictments and convictions involving payroll and contracting irregularities.
 Burke opted not to run in the 2023 election, ending a record 14-term tenure on the City Council.

-Burke was the lead partner with Klafter & Burke, a law firm that specializes in property tax appeals; the firm has served clients who do business with the city and also provided services to former U.S. president Donald Trump.
-On November 29, 2018, Burke's office at Chicago City Hall and his Aldermanic ward office were seized by federal agents, who ejected staff and papered over the doors and windows.
+Burke was the lead partner with Klafter & Burke, a law firm specializing in property tax appeals; it has served clients who do business with the city and also provided services to U.S. president Donald Trump.
+As of August 2019, Burke is no longer a partner with the law firm.

+On November 29, 2018, Burke's office at Chicago City Hall and his aldermanic ward office were seized by federal agents, who ejected staff and papered over the doors and windows.
 On January 3, 2019, Burke was charged with attempted extortion for allegedly using his political office to drive business for his law firm.
-As of August 2019, Burke is no longer a partner with the law firm.
+On December 21, 2023, Burke was found guilty by a federal jury on 13 of 14 counts of racketeering, bribery, and extortion.
+On June 24, 2024, Burke was sentenced to two years in prison and a $2 million fine.

 Burke's wife is former Illinois Supreme Court Justice Anne M. Burke.
 He and his wife were foster parents and were party to a protracted, highly publicized, racially charged child custody dispute.